The main lender-side players involved in financing the acquisition of Irish targets are domestic and international banks and debt funds.

 There are a number of categories of potentially vulnerable transactions that could be investigated by a liquidator of an Irish company, and if the applicable conditions are met, set aside on application to the Irish courts by the liquidator.
 These include:

-There are no restrictions under Irish law on a borrower, members of the borrowing group or sponsor buying back debt.
+There are no restrictions under Irish law on a borrower, members of the borrowing group or a sponsor buying back debt.
 Therefore, the ability of such entities to acquire loan participations will depend on the terms of the loan agreement.
 Most loan agreements will include provisions setting out the circumstances and the terms upon which those entities are permitted to purchase or otherwise invest in participations in the facilities.
 These will typically be based upon the LMA leveraged facilities agreement, which provides, amongst other things, for extinguishment of the portion of the loan being purchased by a borrower and for disenfranchisement of sponsor affiliates.

 Stamp duty applies to documents that implement certain transactions and is payable within 30 days of execution.
 Transfers of Irish stocks and marketable securities are chargeable to stamp duty at 1% of the consideration or market value (whichever is higher).
 Stamp duty on transfers of shares of Irish companies and potentially non-Irish companies that derive the greater part of their value from Irish real estate may be assessed for stamp duty at the rate of 6%.
 Transfers of other non-residential property attract a flat rate of 6% stamp duty.
 Exemptions exist, for example, in the case of intellectual property and certain financial instruments (eg, on the transfer by a company of loan capital subject to satisfying certain conditions and on a transfer on sale of a debt where the sale occurs in the ordinary course of business of either the vendor or purchaser).